shirakaze114/schedule-parser/README.md

 # Schedule Parser
-Turn the term curriculum into
+Turn the term curriculum into ics format
 Only tested on SCU URP system

 ## How to use